bodo-ai/PyDough/documentation/usage.md

 1. Parse the graph with `parse_json_metadata_from_file` then set `session.graph` to the returned value.
 2. Use `session.load_metadata_graph`.

 Both examples are shown below.
-These examples assume that the JSON file is located at `hello/world/graphs.json` and that the specific graph desired is called `Food` (since the file can contain multiple graphs).
+For these examples, assume there is a made-up JSON file located at `hello/world/graphs.json` and that the specific graph that should be used from this file is called `Food` (since the file could contain multiple graphs).

 ```py
 import pydough